 How Philanthropy Can Benefit the Nonprofits You Support and Lessen Your Tax Burden

-As we head into 2021, RMDs will once again be required.
-That means it is critical to take a fresh look at the role charitable giving plays in your tax planning.
+As we move ahead in 2022, the Required Minimum Distribution (RMD) from retirement accounts will continue to make Qualified Charitable Distributions (QCDs) an attractive tax saving strategy.
+It will be critical to take a fresh look at the role charitable giving plays in your tax planning.
 Below are three tax considerations to keep in mind when discussing charitable giving with your financial planner.

 Cash Donations Aren’t Always King